breizhmg/dap-py/docs/doe_dap_dl.md

 a2e = DAP('a2e.energy.gov')
 ```

 And that's it!
 Setup is complete.
 All future methods will revolve around this `a2e` object.
-The constructor also accepts a few optional arguments:
+The constructor also accepts the following optional arguments

 - `cert_path` (str): path to authentication certificate file.
 - `save_cert_dir` (str): Path to directory where certificates are stored.